 7. Breaking bad

-This is a very gripping show, one of the best debuted in the year.
-The characters and acting are done splendidly and the story line moves at a fast enough pace to get your Adrenalin pumping for the entirety of the episode.
+This is a very gripping show, one of the best debut in the year.
+The characters and acting are done splendidly and the storyline moves at a fast enough pace to get your Adrenalin pumping for the entirety of the episode.
 The main highlight of the show is the quality with which it was produced.
 It almost resembled a production film under Warner bros, which indubitably is remarkable for a show on Netflix.

 9. House of Cards

 The series is based on the acclaimed BBC 1990 series of the same name, but while the original show emphasized on the inner workings of British politics, the remake is completely based on the United States of America and it focuses on the rise of power-hungry congressman Francis Underwood, played by Kevin Spacey.
 It is a highly addictive political drama and darkly funny satire with an exceptional Cast.

 An animated show that feels a lot more real than most live-action shows.
 It is difficult to describe in words the way you feel of watching BoJack Horseman.
 It usually starts out as a comedy with seemingly no real plot.
 It does not take much time to get wrapped up in the story of BoJack Horseman, known for his role as a single dad in a popular early ’90s sitcom.
 Having not acted in the 18 years since the show was cancelled, he agrees to be a part of this show in an effort to relaunch his career.
 You laugh through a half-hour episode and then when it fades to black and the theme song plays, you’re left with some kind of unexplained sadness.
 And it primarily explores the concept of mental illness and depression